kubernetes/community/contributors/design-proposals/node/kubelet-eviction.md

 manager are not completely in-sync, the threshold can help the eviction manager to respond faster than it otherwise would.
 After a short period, it would resume the standard interval of sync loop calls.

+4. Periodically adjust the memory cgroup threshold based on total_inactive_file For example, the eviction manager would set the threshold for usage_in_bytes to mem_capacity - eviction_hard + total_inactive_file.
+This would mean that the threshold is crossed when usage_in_bytes - total_inactive_file = mem_capacity - eviction_hard.
+As long as total_inactive_file changes slowly, this would be fairly accurate.

 ### Disk

 Let's assume the operator started the `kubelet` with the following: